qurator-spk/eynollah/README.md

 Alternatively, you can run `make install` or `make install-dev` for editable installation.

+## Models
+Pre-trained models can be downloaded from [qurator-data.de](https://qurator-data.de/eynollah/).

+In case you want to train your own model to use with Eynollah, have a look at [sbb_pixelwise_segmentation](https://github.com/qurator-spk/sbb_pixelwise_segmentation).

 ## Usage
 The command-line interface can be called like this: